Carbon Monoxide Poisoning Quiz

 Do you feel like you are floating / off-balance like you are at sea?

-Immediate treatment in a hospital is required.
+Immediate treatment in a hospital is necessary.
 Treatment involves breathing pure oxygen by mask or, in some more severe cases, a hyperbaric chamber in which the air pressure and oxygen content is about two to three times higher than normal.

 View the symptoms of Carbon monoxide poisoning